tarwn/lessthandot-hugo/blogs/content/posts/2016-12-26-transactional-replication-in-availability-groups-to-azure-sql-database-part-1-planning.md

 Use the “Deploy Database to Microsoft Azure SQL Database” wizard to find any incompatibilities within the database.
 If there are stored procedures that cross-reference another database, for example, that isn’t supported in SQL Database and those objects can’t be replicated.

-With all those pieces in place, let&#8217;s get started!
+With all those pieces in place, let's get started!

 ### Scenario